pulumi/pulumi-backstage-plugin/README.md

 #### Pulumi Personal Access Token (PAT)

 To authenticate to the Pulumi cloud service, you need to provide additionally the Pulumi Personal Access Token via the environment variable `PULUMI_ACCESS_TOKEN``

 #### Programming languages runtimes

-If you not going to use the [Pulumi Deployment](https://www.pulumi.com/docs/pulumi-cloud/deployments/) service, you need to be sure that all the programming language runtimes are installed on your Backstage service
+If you're not going to use the [Pulumi Deployment](https://www.pulumi.com/docs/pulumi-cloud/deployments/) service, you need to be sure that all the programming language runtimes are installed on your Backstage service

 ### Getting Started